craig-davis/wr250r/wr250r/_articles/tire-guide.md

 	<img src='{{ site.staticContentUrl }}articles/wr250r-d606-mt21.jpg' class='img-responsive img-rounded'/>
 </a>

 This is by far the most popular tire setup for the WR250R.
-The [Pirelli MT21 front tire](/products/tires/mt21-front.html) (90/90R-21) and [Dunlop D606 rear tire](/products/tires/d606-rear.html) (120/90R-18) do absolutely fantastic both on and off the street, and they last quite a long time.
+The [Pirelli MT21 front tire](/products/tires/mt21-front.html) (90/90R-21) and [Dunlop D606 rear tire](/products/tires/d606-rear.html) (120/90R-18) do great both on and off the street, and they last quite a long time.
 Riders have reported getting about 5,000 miles (8,000 kms) out of their MT21 front tires and 3,500 miles (5,600 kms) out of their D606 rears.

 <br/>